• Home

 This conflict between flexibility and doing the “right” thing is one reason that I often harp on the importance of being clear about what’s most important.
 In order to override the less healthy aspects of a compulsive personality, we need to recall what our values are.

-For instance, telling a child that they should eat well, study hard and practice is important.
+For instance, telling a child that they should eat well, study hard and practice the bassoon five hours a day is important.
 But conveying that they are loved unconditionally is more important and will serve them well their entire lives.
 This doesn’t mean anything goes, but it does mean that while it might seem like being inflexible is the “right” thing to do for your child, other values may need to override the “right” thing.

 Similarly, maintaining a good relationship with your partner requires more flexibility than it does standing up for what’s “right.”
 If they’re occasionally late for a date, is berating them for that more important than having a good time?
 Is making sure that your partner is impeccably dressed more important than them feeling relaxed and loved?
 Is maintaining a strict budget more important than having peace in your home?